Top 10 Reasons Movie Theaters May Be a Thing of the Past

 1 Streaming services like Netflix and Disney+ are becoming more common

-Let's be honest who doesn't have Netflix Disney+ or Hulu nowadays?
-It's pretty nice you can pay like $9-$16 dollars a month on Netflix for example depending on your subscription plan.
-That's like the same as a soda, popcorn and candy bar at a theater.
-And you get an entire library of movies, documentaries, and other original shows at your fingertips.
+Let's be honest: who doesn't have Netflix, Disney+, or Hulu nowadays?
+It's pretty nice.
+You can pay like $9-$16 a month on Netflix, for example, depending on your subscription plan.
+That's like the same as a soda, popcorn, and candy bar at a theater, and you get an entire library of movies, documentaries, and other original shows at your fingertips.
 Why pay 30 dollars to watch a movie once when you can pay half that and watch whatever you want whenever you want?

 2 More convenient to watch at home

-If you watch a movie on Netflix you're in control you can pause at any time for bathroom breaks or to get a snack.
-So watching movies on the big screen is nice but there's no mercy if you have to go to the restroom hopefully you don't miss one of the good parts otherwise that's too bad.
+If you watch a movie on Netflix, you're in control.
+You can pause at any time for bathroom breaks or to get a snack.
+Watching movies on the big screen is nice, but there's no mercy if you have to go to the restroom.
+Hopefully, you don't miss one of the good parts.
+Otherwise, that's too bad.

 3 Harder to adapt in the midst of COVID-19

 Yes, many historical changes have happened with every pandemic in the past.
-It's nothing major like us staying at home forever waiting for our mentality to go insane, but there will be some merges of stay at home order life and previous life.
-This will be one of those
+It's nothing major, like us staying at home forever waiting for our mentality to go insane, but there will be some merging of stay-at-home order life and previous life.
+This will be one of those.

-The only movie theaters open in the midst of a once of a lifetime pandemic are drive-in theaters, but there aren't many films to watch.
+The only movie theaters open in the midst of a once-in-a-lifetime pandemic are drive-in theaters, but there aren't many films to watch.

 4 Cheaper to watch at home

-Like I said, a family of 4 may easily drop over 100 dollars to see a movie.
+Like I said, a family of four may easily drop over 100 dollars to see a movie.
 Why do that when you could just make a bag of popcorn at home and have a movie night in the living room?
-Again why spend an average of 40-50 dollars to watch a movie for a family of 4?
-You could get Trolls World Tour for $20 on Amazon Prime as an example not hard to see how family friendly movies could opt for this route instead.
+Again, why spend an average of 40-50 dollars to watch a movie for a family of four?
+You could get Trolls World Tour for $20 on Amazon Prime.
+It's not hard to see how family-friendly movies could opt for this route instead.

 5 Theaters could get more expensive

-As much as I hate to say it the ticket prices will only go up because fewer people are going to the movies the theaters need a profit somehow.
-Prices are gonna have to change one way or another.
-I have a feeling they'll go higher as an act of desperation to try and add a new experience to the mix with the likes of 3D and IMAX
+As much as I hate to say it, the ticket prices will only go up.
+Because fewer people are going to the movies, theaters need a profit somehow.
+Prices are going to have to change one way or another.
+I have a feeling they'll go higher as an act of desperation to try and add a new experience to the mix, with the likes of 3D and IMAX.

 6 Movie tickets are expensive